pabvald/data-mining/README.md

 # data-mining
-Implementation of different Machine Learning algorithms within the subject 'Data Mining'
+Implementation of different Machine Learning algorithms within 'Data Mining' course of the University of Valladolid.